 The TFC provides funding for students to complete projects aligned with its mission of alleviating poverty through market-based solutions.
 If you have an idea that you think fits perfectly with our organization, let’s start the conversation by contacting our staff or emailing firstname.lastname@example.org.

 Through TFC Summer Fellowships, Vanderbilt University graduate students bring their expertise and education into meaningful action with partner organizations focused on social enterprise which may not otherwise devote resources to interns.
 In partnership with TFC leadership, students seek and match with partner organizations based on fit to gain valuable work experience integrating business and social impact, while receiving a stipend and support from the TFC.

 Networking & Social Events

-Monthly Lunch & Learn events, Sips & Social Ventures social hours, and Featured Speaker Series provide graduate students with the opportunity to connect with the TFC and with one another.
+Monthly Lunch & Learn events, workshops featuring Vanderbilt faculty, Immersion Treks, and member networking opportunities provide graduate students with the opportunity to connect with the TFC and with one another.
 Check out the calendar to join us for the next one!

 As a student, this is your center.

 No matter your background or area of study, there’s an opportunity for you to get involved.
 Check out our calendar to find ways to engage at every level.